 Located in Plymouth, MI, the name The Brass Button is a literary nod to Bilbo Baggins’ lost button (The Hobbit, J.R.R.
 Tolkein, 1937).
-Sometimes things that are lost can be found (in Grandma’s attic, in the basement, along the side of the road), polished up, and made new; hence, The Brass Button.
+Sometimes things that are lost can be found — in Grandma’s attic, in the basement, or along the side of the road.
+These treasures can be made new; hence, The Brass Button.

 Perhaps you have a piece that is the perfect size and shape for your space, but it’s saggy, shabby, or out of style?
 Maybe your cat loves your chair as much as you do?
-Maybe you’ve redesigned your room with a new color scheme, and the old patchwork country chair doesn’t work anymore, but you wish it did.
-We can update it.
+Perhaps you’ve inherited a piece and you want to update it?
+Maybe you’ve redesigned your room and that comfy old chair doesn’t work anymore, but you wish it did.
+We can help.
 This is The Brass Button.

 When we re-upholster we strip your piece down to the frame.
 New upholstery gives you a brand new piece built on your existing furniture frame.
-Upholstery includes inspection and replacement of springs, inspection of frame, minor frame repair, interior padding, cushions, and pillows.
-We do not recover existing foam or padding.
-When we reupholster, we use all new components.
+Upholstery includes new foundation, inspection and replacement of springs as needed, inspection of frame, minor frame repair as needed, all padding, foam, cushions, and pillows.
+We do not recover furniture.
+We completely reupholster, using new components.

 Some of our projects are pictured below.